Donate in Memory

 Dramatic cliffs, hay meadows brimming with flowers, vast expanses of sandy beaches, bluebell-filled woods – there’s no better way to remember someone who loved Yorkshire and loved wildlife than to help protect our precious landscapes.

 Tom Chalmers was a stalwart supporter of the Trust for many, many years.
 His particular passion was Grass Wood where he volunteered tirelessly, leading work parties, maintaining records, planting trees and fundraising for the place which was his second home – he was even known in his local town of Grassington as Mr Grass Wood!
 When Tom died, aged ninety, his family knew the best way to honour his life was to ask for donations towards the Trust and reserve he loved so well.
-Tom’s expertise, knowledge and good humour is still missed by all who knew him, but his memory lives on in the wild space he looked after for so long.
+Tom’s expertise, knowledge and good humour is missed by all who knew him, but his memory lives on in the wild space he looked after for so long.

 How to donate